gaurav44/gaurav44/README.md

-# Hi there!
-I'm Gaurav Gokhale 👋
-I'm a recent graduate in Computational Science and Engineering from TUM (Technical University of Munich), passionate about developing efficient algorithms and leveraging high-performance computing for scientific applications.
+Hi, I’m Gaurav 👋 — a Software Developer at DCS Computing GmbH with a strong focus on C++ and GPU computing.
+I hold an M.Sc. in Computational Science and Engineering from TUM, where I developed a deep passion for high-performance and scientific computing.

 <div align="center">
   <img width="800" height="492" src="droplet.gif">